University of Liverpool: Campus and facilities

 The Foundation Building, one of the university's main administrative facilities.

 The Yoko Ono Lennon Centre, opened in 2022.

 Abercromby Square, home to numerous university departments.

 The university is mainly based around a single urban campus approximately five minutes walk from Liverpool City Centre, at the top of Brownlow Hill and Mount Pleasant.
-Occupying 100 acres, it contains 192 non-residential buildings that house 69 lecture theatres, 114 teaching areas, and research facilities.
+Occupying 100 acre, it contains 192 non-residential buildings that house 69 lecture theatres, 114 teaching areas, and research facilities.

 The main site is divided into three faculties: Health and Life Sciences; Humanities and Social Sciences; and Science and Engineering.
 The Veterinary Teaching Hospital (Leahurst) and Ness Botanical Gardens are based on the Wirral Peninsula.
 There was formerly a marine biology research station at Port Erin on the Isle of Man until it closed in 2006.

 Fifty-one residential buildings, on or near the campus, provide 3,385 rooms for students, on a catered or self-catered basis.
 The centrepiece of the campus remains the university's original red brick building, the Victoria Building.
 Opened in 1892, it was restored in 2008 as the Victoria Gallery and Museum, completed with a café and activities for school visits.

 In 2011 the university made a commitment to invest £660m into the 'Student Experience', £250m of which will reportedly be spent on Student Accommodation.
 Announced so far have been two large On-Campus halls of residences (the first of which, Vine Court, opened September 2012), new Veterinary Science facilities, and a £10m refurbishment of the Liverpool Guild of Students.
 New Central Teaching Laboratories for physics, earth sciences, chemistry and archaeology were opened in autumn 2012.

-In 2013, the University of Liverpool opened a satellite campus in Finsbury Square in London, offering a range of professionally focused masters programmes.
+From 2013 to 2020, the University of Liverpool operated a satellite campus in Finsbury Square in London, offering a range of professionally focused masters programmes.